egor-lopatin/certificates/README.md

-# certificates
+# Certificates

-Certificates and Trainings version controlled storage
+Version-controlled storage for Certificates of Courses and Training completion